vinayshukla/SparkDemo1/Readme.md

 SparkDemo
 =========

-A Simple Application using Apache Spark that can be run against a Hadoop Cluster
+This maven project creates a Simple Application using Apache Spark that can be run against a Hadoop Cluster.
+The project uses Hortonwork's maven repository to resolve Spark depedencies.

 To package the application

->mvn package
+>mvn clean package

 One of the artifact this will produce is ../target/SparkDemo-1.1.0.jar

-Copy the jar to your Hadoop Cluster
+Copy the jar to your Hadoop Cluster.
+In this example I am pushing the produced SparkDemo jar to an HDP 2.1 Sandbox
 > scp -P 2222 target/SparkDemo-1.1.0.jar root@127.0.0.1:/root

 Go to your Hadoop cluster & ensure you have set the YARN_CONF_DIR